 The Radiant Logistics, Inc. 2021 Omnibus Incentive Plan (the "2021 plan") permits the Company's Audit and Executive Committee to grant share-based awards to eligible employees, non-employee directors, and consultants of the Company.
 The 2021 plan became effective immediately upon approval by the Company's stockholders and will expire on November 16, 2031, unless terminated earlier by the Board.
-The 2021 plan replaces the 2012 Radiant Logistics, Inc. Stock Option and Performance Award Plan (the "2012 plan").
+The 2021 plan replaced the 2012 Radiant Logistics, Inc. Stock Option and Performance Award Plan (the "2012 plan").
 The remaining shares available for grant under the 2012 plan will roll over into the 2021 plan, and no new awards will be granted under the 2012 plan.
 The terms of the 2012 plan, as applicable, will continue to govern awards outstanding under the 2012 plan, until exercised, expired, paid or otherwise terminated or canceled.
 Other than the 2021 plan, there are no other equity compensation plans under which equity awards can be granted.
+As of June 30, 2024, there are 2,488,448 shares available for grant under the 2021 Plan.